 Next, it would be best if you can provide insight into your database by using tabs, definitions of data, or clear descriptive names.
 Having selections in your database will also allow you to view a single database but in different ways, like by completed email campaigns, relation types, or by the target group.

 4. Reject Subscription Requests from Role Accounts

 Role accounts are email addresses that are not connected with a certain person, but with a department, company, group, or position.
-Examples of these are [email protected], [email protected], and [email protected]
+Examples of these are sales@, support@, and admin@.